major-segfault/khalilstemmler-website-2019/src/pages/articles/domain-driven-design-intro.md

 ## Protecting the Domain Layer

-In order to do DDD well, we need to keep the [SOLID principles](/articles/solid-principles/solid-typescript/) in mind, organize a central domain layer at the core of our [Layered Architecture](https://herbertograca.com/2017/08/03/layered-architecture/), and implement interface adapters to persistence, web and external technologies.
-We don't want these things to sully our domain model.
+In order to do DDD well, we need to keep the [SOLID principles](/articles/solid-principles/solid-typescript/) in mind, organize a central [domain layer](/articles/enterprise-typescript-nodejs/clean-nodejs-architecture/) at the core of our [Layered Architecture](https://herbertograca.com/2017/08/03/layered-architecture/) and use a LOT of [dependency inversion & injection](/articles/tutorials/dependency-injection-inversion-explained/) in order to connect interface adapters to persistence, web and external technologies.

-We want to keep them at a distance so that we can isolate our domain and keep our unit tests fast.
+We don't want these infrastructrual things to sully our clean, fast, and testable domain model.

+We want to keep frameworks, databases, caches, web servers, and anything else techy and not related to the domain model to a distance.

+<p class="special-quote">A large part of DDD is protecting the domain model by using a layered architecture.
+Check out <a href="/articles/software-design-architecture/organizing-app-logic/">this article</a> on what each layer is responsible for.</p>

 ![clean architecture](/img/blog/ddd-intro/clean.jpg)
 <div class="caption">"The Clean Architecture".
 From the golden Uncle Bob archives.
 Also known as a Layered Architecture, Ports & Adapters, Hexigonal, etc.</div>